Telemetry¶

 Telemetry can be configured with the opentelemetry

-dictionary in the MSC configuration and creating a telemetry provider to use with storage client creation flows.
+dictionary in the MSC configuration.
 See Configuration Reference for all configuration options.

 profiles: